Revolutionary Workers' Groups: History

-They had their headquarters in 64 Great Strand Street in Dublin, which was named Connolly House, opened in 1932 as a socialist bookshop.
+They had their headquarters in 64 Great Strand Street in Dublin, which was named "Connolly House", opened in 1932 as a socialist bookshop.

 The RWG ran two candidates in the newly reconstituted 1930 Dublin Corporation election.
 James Larkin Jnr, was successful.
 The RWG ran two candidates in Dublin in the 1932 Irish general election, Joseph Troy and Jim Larkin, Jnr.
 Members also ran in Belfast municipal elections: Tommy Geehan in Falls, and Phil Wilson and William Boyd in Cromac.

 The RWG was banned by the Cosgrave government in 1931, under the Coercion Act, along with 11 other organisations.
 The ban was lifted by the de Valera government following the victory of Fianna Fáil at the 1932 general election.

-In Northern Ireland, the Revolutionary Workers' Groups set up the Outdoor Relief Workers Committee in July 1932, to help workers in the campaign against Task work, and for better conditions and union recognition.
+In Northern Ireland, the Revolutionary Workers' Groups set up the Outdoor Relief Workers Committee in July 1932, to help workers in the campaign against Task work, and for better conditions and trade union recognition.

-In March 1933, the RWG headquarters was attacked by anti-communists.
+The RWG headquarters, known as "Connolly House", was attacked by anti-communists during the 1933 Dublin riot.

 Members of the RWG included many Irish communists such as James Gralton and Sean Murray.

 In June 1933 the Communist Party of Ireland was formed and the RWG disbanded.